CalCOFI/rCRUX/README.md

 # Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_remote.
 One includes taxonomy the other does not.
 # A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
 If a taxonomic rank category contains NA's, they will be counted as a single unique rank.
-# Note that using default parameters only 1047 hits are returned from NCBI's primer blast.
+# Note that using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).
 # Sequence availability in NCBI for a given taxid is a limiting factor.
 ```
 [Modifying defaults can increase the number of returns by orders of magnitude.](#Search-options)